Check if you can increase your income

 Check if you can get help with your energy bills

 You might be able to get grants, benefits or other help from the government or energy suppliers.
+Check what grants or benefits you can get to help you pay your energy bills.

 Check if you can get help from your local council